Candlestick Emotions and understanding that, may light the way to greater profits!

 Because emotions are fleeting things, in the turbulent market place, candlesticks provide much more value to traders than to investors.
+Understanding Candlestick Emotions is facsinating and helpful.
 Investing is driven basically by fundamental considerations while candlesticks are short-term trading tools to fine-tune entry and exit decisions.
 Candles provide very little help to long-term investors.

 That said, from the trading platform, candlesticks provide an immense advantage.
 The big picture view in Fig. 4 shows the following pattern gives us what we’d expect.
 Moving averages frame the price pattern telling us, in retrospect, where price action has taken place.

 But notice the negative 10% gap that occurred on January 29.
 There is a very bullish white candle five days before the gap, followed by a black candle and three very “short” days with reduced volume signaling indecision.
 See FIgure 5.

 A small or no-body day sends a very specific message.
 Small bodies very accurately predict indecision.
 The outcome may be in either direction, but the lack of momentum is always a clear message.